vadim582/testtaskinforce2_v2/README.md

 #Additional information about project

 I was applying to this company several months ago and I was working on the same task.
-This time I was working mostly on implementing proper access with different user roles and implementing like/dislike system.
+This time I was working mostly on implementing proper access with different authentification roles and implementing like/dislike system.
 I tried to make proper data structures for new feature this time although I did not rework old data structures so they may seem flawed.